unstubbable/universal-parse-url/README.md

 [![Sauce Labs Build Status][saucelabs-image]][saucelabs-url]

-A universal URL parser for Node.js and browser environments with a minimal footprint.
+A universal URL parser for Node.js and browser environments with a minimal footprint (gzipped **only 600 bytes** for the browser version).

 ## Installation